mesarcik/NLN/README.md

 # `NLN`: Nearest-Latent-Neighbours
-A repository containing the implementation of the paper entitled "Improving Novelty Detection using the Reconstructions of Nearest Neighbours"
+A repository containing the implementation of the paper entitled [Improving Novelty Detection using the Reconstructions of Nearest Neighbours](https://arxiv.org/abs/2111.06150)

 ## Installation
 Install conda environment by: